Tom Clare (footballer)

-Tom met his Partner Sammy on the ITV hit show.
-Since leaving the Villa he has appeared on the ITV show love island reunion where himself and Sammy visited Macclesfield’s Leasing.com stadium.

-Career
+In 2023, he came third place on the ninth series of Love Island.
+In 2024, he won the first series of Love Island: All Stars, alongside his girlfriend Molly Smith.

-Football
+Football career

 Clare came through the academy at Barnsley and joined Bradford City in 2018 but never made an appearance for the first team.
 He joined Boston United initially on loan from Bradford, before signing a contract with them in June 2019.
 After a loan spell with Frickley Athletic, Clare left Boston in November 2019.
 Having spent time at Bradford (Park Avenue), Buxton and Pontefract Collieries, Clare was one of Macclesfield FC's first signings when the club reformed and he signed a contract with the club in June 2021.
-He was top scorer during Macclesfield’s 2021-22 season with 23 goals and he signed a new 2-year contract in the spring of 2022.
+He was top scorer during Macclesfield's 2021–22 season with 23 goals and he signed a new 2-year contract in the spring of 2022.

+In March 2024 he returned to former club Macclesfield.